openhab/openhab-addons/bundles/org.openhab.binding.govee/README.md

 | color-temperature     | Dimmer | Color Temperature Percentage    | RW         |                      |
 | color-temperature-abs | Dimmer | Color Temperature Absolute      | RW         | in 2000-9000 Kelvin  |

-Note: you may have to add "%.0f K" as the state description when creating a color-temperature-abs item.
+Note: you may want to set Unit metadata to "K" when creating a color-temperature-abs item.

 ## UI Example for one device